flynn/flynn/source/docs/contributing.html.md

 ## Communication

-There is an IRC channel on chat.freenode.net, channel #flynn.
-You're welcome to drop in and ask questions, discuss bugs, etc. It is [logged on BotBot.me](https://botbot.me/freenode/flynn/).
+We use the #flynn IRC channel on [Freenode](irc://chat.freenode.net/flynn).
+You're welcome to drop in and ask questions, discuss bugs, etc. It is [logged on BotBot.me](https://botbot.me/freenode/flynn/) and you can [connect using webchat](https://webchat.freenode.net/?channels=flynn) if you don't have an IRC client.

 ## Conduct